jptanguay/Getting_and_Cleaning_Data/README.md

 ----

-The following files has been loaded in different dataframes and Meaningful names has been given to coluns that represent ids:
+The following files has been loaded in different dataframes and meaningful names has been given to columns that represent ids:

   * activity_labels.txt
   * features.txt